ankushkushwaha/demo-payback/README.md

 - Project shows list of transactions/payments made by user.
 User can filter transactions according to categories.

 - App can be localised for different languages in future.
+At present localizations for English and German languages are added.

 - App shows date, number and currency formatting based on user's region and language.

-- Project fetch data from local MockData.json file.
+- Project fetches data from local MockData.json file.
 MockServerSession is used to mock the network communication.
 MockServerSession fails/succeeds randomly to simulate real network scenarios.

 - Project uses MVVM pattern, and SwiftUI for views.